-The design of the four-storey building was influenced by the nearby foothills, the shape of the site, and the encapsulation of the LRT tracks.
+The design of the four-storey building was influenced by the nearby foothills, the shape of the site and the encapsulation of the LRT tracks.

-The outdoor plaza will lead to an open, sky-lit atrium.
-The library will be organised vertically, with public programmes and circulation corridors along the atrium’s perimeter.
+The outdoor plaza leads to an open, sky-lit atrium.
+The library is organised vertically, with room for public programmes and circulation corridors along the atrium’s perimeter.

-Apart from housing books, the library will also contain interactive areas, such as technologically-advanced multi-purpose meeting spaces, lecture theatres and learning rooms, children’s activity areas, as well as recording studios, cafes and lounge areas.
+Apart from housing books, the library also contains interactive areas such as technologically advanced multi-purpose meeting spaces, lecture theatres, learning rooms, children’s activity areas, recording studios, cafes and lounge areas.

 Encapsulation of the LRT line

-The encapsulation will be completed in four phases.
-The first phase will involve the installation of the encapsulation foundations and walls, the underground power cables will be relocated to the encapsulation walls in the second phase.
+The encapsulation was completed in four phases.
+The first phase involved the installation of the encapsulation foundations and walls, with the underground power cables relocated to the encapsulation walls during the second phase.